-As discussed above, PAB has asked Langan to prepare a workplan for initial soil and groundwater sampling at the Facility as part of its ongoing hazardous substance response site assessment.
-That investigation-in addition to data obtained from the ongoing sampling of private drinking water supply wells-will inform the development of an integrated groundwater monitoring program that accounts for PAB's evolving understanding of PFAS distribution in groundwater.
+Langan, on behalf of PAB, has prepared a workplan for additional sampling at the Facility as part of PAB's ongoing hazardous substance response site assessment.
+A proposed PFAS Investigation Workplan (IWP) was submitted to MDE on March 7, 2025, and field activities will be initiated following MDE's approval.
+The results of sampling performed per the IWP-in addition to data obtained from the ongoing sampling of private drinking water supply wells-will inform the development of an integrated groundwater monitoring program that accounts for PAB's evolving understanding of PFAS distribution in groundwater.
 This integrated groundwater monitoring program will involve a more diverse network of monitoring wells representing key locations and depths and will substantively replace the ongoing groundwater monitoring previously approved by MDE.
-As discussed with MDE, PAB anticipates that the next quarterly sampling called for by the groundwater monitoring plan approved by MDE in May 2024 will be supplanted by the sampling workplan in the revised monitoring plan, also to be approved by MDE, and thus PAB hereby requests that the existing quarterly sampling protocol be discontinued in favor of the forthcoming workplan.
+Per MDE's email correspondence dated March 3, 2025, approval was granted to discontinue the existing quarterly sampling protocol in favor of the approved IWP.